hashicorp/terraform-provider-azurerm/website/docs/d/app_service.html.markdown

 * `name` - The name for this IP Restriction.

 * `priority` - The priority for this IP Restriction.
-Restrictions are enforced in priority order.
-By default, priority is set to 65000 if not specified.

 * `action` - Allow or Deny access for this IP range.
 Defaults to Allow.